Table of Contents

 Wellness real estate has moved from a niche luxury label into a serious product category.
 Instead of looking only at location, square footage and generic amenities, buyers are paying more attention to how a home affects routine, rest, stress, mobility and long-term quality of life.

 Global references such as the Global Wellness Institute point to a large and fast-growing category.
-I treat those numbers as context for demand, not as a projection for any individual unit in Florianópolis.
+Those numbers signal category demand; they are not unit-level price forecasts for Florianópolis.

 What's driving this category growth?
 A convergence of powerful macro trends: